status-im/specs/docs/draft/12-sticker-pack.md

 ID's are represented as `uint256` and are incremental from `0` to total number of sticker packs in the contract, received in the previous step.
 To get a sticker pack call `getPackData(sticker-pack-id)`, the return type is  `["bytes4[]" "address" "bool" "uint256" "uint256" "bytes"]` which represents the following fields: `[category owner mintable timestamp price contenthash]`.
 Price is the SNT value in wei set by sticker pack owner.
 The contenthash is the IPFS address described in the [submit description](#submit-a-sticker) above.
 Other fields specification could be found in [Sticker Market spec](https://github.com/status-im/sticker-market/blob/651e88e5f38c690e57ecaad47f46b9641b8b1e27/docs/specification.md)

 ##### 3. Get owned sticker packs
-The current Status app fetches owned sticker packs during the open of any sticker view (a screen which shows a sticker pack or the list of sticker packs).
+The current Status app fetches owned sticker packs during the open of any sticker view (a screen which shows a sticker pack, or the list of sticker packs).
 To get owned packs, get all owned tokens for the current account address, by calling `balanceOf(address)` where address is the address for the current account.
 This method returns a `uint256` representing the count of available tokens.
 Using `tokenOfOwnerByIndex(address,uint256)` method, with the address of the user and ID in form of a `uint256` which is an incremented int from 0 to the total number of tokens, gives the token id.
 To get the sticker pack id from a token call`tokenPackId(uint256)` where `uint256` is the token id.
 This method will return an `uint256` which is the id of the owned sticker pack.

 ##### 4. Buy a sticker pack